nikapotato/lunch_game/README.md

 - Add database migrations.
 - Implement tests.
-- Enhance the UI of the Roulette game.
+- Improve the UI of the Roulette game.
 - Refactor `GameRoom.tsx` to split logic into smaller components and remove unnecessary parts.
 - Integrate real currency exchange rate API.
 - Track if users have paid for the meal.